Safety concerns at Newquay's Holywell Bay Nursing Home

 Cornwall Council and NHS Kernow are now carrying out weekly visits to ensure residents' safety.

-Home owner Newport Care Limited said it was working hard to make improvements.'Major impact'
+Home owner Newport Care Limited said it was working hard to make improvements.

 The health watchdog said it had "long-standing concerns" about the home, which caters for people with mental health problems and dementia.